Blog

 guide ai summaries chatgpt

-Long YouTube videos are packed with valuable information, but who has time to watch them all?
-AI summaries let you quickly understand what a video covers — so you can decide whether to watch the full thing or jump straight to the parts that matter.
-YouTube Text Tools includes built-in AI summarization that works right inside YouTube, plus a one-click copy feature that pairs perfectly with ChatGPT.
+Most long YouTube videos aren’t worth watching end to end.
+AI summaries let you skim the main points first, then decide whether to watch the whole thing or skip ahead to what’s relevant.
+YouTube Text Tools has built-in AI summarization that works right inside YouTube.
+There’s also a one-click copy feature that works well with ChatGPT.
 Three View Modes YouTube Text Tools gives you three ways to view video content.
+Click the view selector in the toolbar to switch between them:

 Read more →